A Feast for Crows: Iron Islands

-On the Iron Islands, the late Balon Greyjoy's eldest surviving brother Euron returns from exile to claim the throne.
-To prevent this, his younger brother Aeron, a priest, calls a Kingsmoot to elect the successor.
-Although Euron's claim is contested by his other younger brother Victarion and Balon's daughter Asha, eventually Euron is chosen as king for his promise to conquer Westeros and control Daenerys Targaryen's dragons with an enchanted horn he possesses.
+On the Iron Islands, the late Balon Greyjoy's eldest surviving brother, Euron, returns from exile to claim the throne.
+To prevent this, his younger brother Aeron, a priest, calls a Kingsmoot to choose the successor.
+Although Euron's claim is challenged by his other younger brother Victarion and Balon's daughter, Asha, Euron is ultimately chosen as king for his vow to conquer Westeros and control Daenerys Targaryen's dragons with an enchanted horn he has.
 Under Euron's leadership, the Iron Fleet attacks the Reach, threatening House Tyrell's seat at Highgarden.
-Euron sends Victarion east to propose marriage to Daenerys on his behalf, to thus gain a claim to the Iron Throne; but Victarion secretly decides to woo her for himself instead.
+Euron sends Victarion east to propose marriage to Daenerys on his behalf—to thus gain a claim to the Iron Throne—but Victarion secretly decides to woo her for himself instead.

 Dorne

-In the southern region of Dorne, Prince Doran Martell is confronted by three of the Sand Snakes — his brother Oberyn's bastard daughters, who want vengeance for the death of their father.
-Because they are inciting the commonfolk, Doran has his guard captain Areo Hotah arrest and imprison them in the palace.
+In the southern region of Dorne, Prince Doran Martell is confronted by three of the Sand Snakes—his brother Oberyn's bastard daughters—who want vengeance for the death of their father.
+Because they incite the commonfolk, Doran has his guard captain, Areo Hotah, arrest and imprison them in the palace.

-A bold attempt by Doran's daughter Arianne to create a war of succession by crowning Tommen's sister Myrcella as queen of Westeros is thwarted.
+A bold attempt by Doran's daughter Arianne to create a war of succession by crowning Tommen's sister, Myrcella Baratheon, as queen of Westeros is thwarted.
 In the confusion, one of Arianne's co-conspirators, Ser Gerold "Darkstar" Dayne, attempts to kill Myrcella and disfigures her face.
 Myrcella's guardian, Ser Arys Oakheart, is killed by Areo Hotah.
 This strains Dorne's new alliance with the Iron Throne.
 Doran later reveals to his daughter that he has a much grander plan to bring down the Lannisters, and her brother Quentyn has gone east to bring back "Fire and Blood" through an alliance with Daenerys.